 • Overview

-Prior to pupillage, Philip spent time working in Kuala Lumpur, Malaysia in a large firm of solicitors dealing with an array of legal issues, but with a strong focus on corporate law, including advising on cross-border disputes and corporate-management issues.
-Upon his return to the UK, Philip worked as a self-employed County Court Advocate for a number of years and appeared in approximately 1,000 hearings dealing with a wide range of civil matters in courts across the South West and beyond.
+Prior to pupillage Philip spent time working in Kuala Lumpur, Malaysia in a large firm of solicitors.
+During this period, his focus was mainly on issues around corporate law, including advising on cross-border disputes and corporate-management issues.
+Upon his return to the UK, Philip worked as a self-employed County Court Advocate for a number of years and in that capacity appeared in approximately 1,000 hearings dealing with a wide range of civil matters in courts across the South West and beyond.

 • Matrimonial Finance

-• K v P (2019) – Represented the wife in a claim brought by the husband, who was 20 years her senior and in receipt of a very low pension income, for transfer of the property in which he lived (which was owned in the wife’s sole name) and significant maintenance.
+K v P (2019) – Represented the wife in a claim brought by the husband, who was 20 years her senior and in receipt of a very low pension income, for transfer of the property in which he lived (which was one of two properties owned in the wife’s sole name) and significant maintenance.
 The wife’s true financial position was a matter of significant dispute.
-Philip persuaded the Judge to make a Martin Order allowing the husband to live in the property rent free, but preserving the entirety of the wife’s ownership of the property in question.
+Philip persuaded the Judge to make a Martin Order allowing the husband to live in the property rent free but preserving the entirety of the wife’s ownership of the property in question.

 Philip Smith